G3 application how-to guide

 Call in sick

-Add a note if your agency requires one.
+Add a note or location if your agency requires one.

 Submit and follow policy.